Africa

 Day 5

-Afterwards we drive 4-hours to Jaipur, which is the capital of Rajasthan.
+We then drive 4-hours to Jaipur which is the capital of Rajasthan.
 Check into your hotel in this chaotic and colourful "Pink City" that is home to over 3 million people.

 Day 6